jonesdwill/Quantum-Simulator/README.md

 A lightweight, high-level, quantum state-vector simulator, written in Python.

 This package includes a backend that switches between dense (NumPy) and sparse (SciPy CSR) matrix representations, optimised circuit compilation, noise modelling via Monte Carlo methods, and built-in implementations of major quantum algorithms.

+Although not novel, this project aims to understand the practical limitations of simulating quantum systems.
 Generally, it can efficiently handle up to 26-qubit circuits, though this is dependent on the memory you have available and circuit sparsity.
 After this memory scaling becomes too large.

 ---